Dead People Server

 Sissy Spacek (actress) -- Alive.
 Born December 25, 1949.
 Carrie, won an Oscar for Coal Miner's Daughter.
 IMDb

 Phil Spector (record producer) -- Alive.
 Born October 26, 1940.
-An early producer of Cher and Tina Turner, married to Ronnie Spector (a Ronnette) for a few years, charged in the shooting death of Lana Clarkson.
+An early producer of Cher and Tina Turner, married to Ronnie Spector (a Ronnette) for a few years, convicted of murder in the shooting death of Lana Clarkson.
 Home Page IMDb

 Ronnie Spector (performer) -- Alive.
 Born August 10, 1943.
-A Ronnette ( "Be My Baby" ), still tours, had been married to Phil Spector.
+A Ronnette ("Be My Baby"), still tours, had been married to Phil Spector, younger sister of Estelle Bennett.
 Home Page IMDb

 Aaron Spelling (producer) -- Dead.
 Stroke.
 Died June 23, 2006.
 Born April 22, 1923.
 Producer of shows like Charlie's Angels and Dynasty first husband of Carolyn Jones.
 IMDb FindAGrave